Tannenbaum's gain-margin optimization meets Polyak's heavy-ball algorithm: First-order optimization: periodic schemes

 Since $\widetilde{M}(z), \widetilde{N}(z)\in\mathcal{RH}_\infty$, if ${e}_i[\tau]$ converges to zero for all $i=1,\dots,n$, then the left-hand side of the above equation tends to $\mathbf{0}_{nd}$ as $z\to 1$.
 Hence,

 holds for all ${x}^\star\in\IR^d$, which establishes \eqref{eq:Minv_1}.
-The converse is a consequence of the internal model principle \cite{francis1975internal}. \end{proof}
+The converse is a consequence of the internal model principle \cite{francis1975internal, francis_internal_1976}. \end{proof}

-Similar to the analysis of LTI algorithms, any periodic algorithm must avoid circular dependence as well, and accordingly, the transfer function matrix $\widetilde{G}(z)$ must assume a structure that enforces causality in carrying out needed computations.
+Similar to the analysis of LTI algorithms, any periodic algorithm must avoid circular dependence as well, and accordingly, $\widetilde{G}(z)$ must assume a structure that enforces causality in carrying out needed computations.
 This is stated next.

 \begin{proposition} An $n$-periodic algorithm characterized by the $n\times n$ transfer function matrix $\widetilde{G}(z)$ avoids circular dependence if and only if $\widetilde{G}(\infty)$ is a strictly lower triangular matrix. \end{proposition} \begin{proof} The proof is similar to the reasoning in Section~\ref{sec:periodic_control} that explains the lower triangular structure of $\widetilde{F}(\infty)$ for a causal periodic system $F$.
 From the construction of the lifted system, $x_i[\tau+1]$ is computed before $x_j[\tau+1]$ for $1\leq i < j\leq n$.
 Thus, to avoid circular dependence, the computation of $x_i[\tau+1]$ cannot exploit $x_j[\tau+1]$ for $i \leq j$.
 The proof is complete by noting that the $\left( i,j\right)$-th element of $\widetilde{G}(\infty)$ is nonzero if and only if computing $x_i[\tau+1]$ requires $\nabla f(x_j[\tau+1])$. \end{proof}